TheBuckeyeMan/Rasberi_Pi_IAC/README.md

 WS2812B LEDs draw a lot of power (e.g., 60 LEDs can need 3A at full brightness).
 If using more than ~30 LEDs, use a separate 5V power adapter for the LED strip instead of powering it from the Raspberry Pi.

+1. RGB - Need an non-addressable RGB LED strip

+2. Power supply - 12 v required

+2. Will need a way to controll the r g b pins independently, we can do this via a
+ Solution: Use MOSFETs (N-channel MOSFETs like IRLB8721) to control each color channel.